 The Sitz family remains dedicated to the original principals that promoted this herd of registered Angus to national and world prominence - A PRACTICAL, PREDICTABLE AND PROFITABLE PROGRAM.

-Please be sure to check out all the pages in our web site as there is much more information we would like to share with you.
-Once again, thank you for taking the time to visit our site.
+Please be sure to check out all the pages on our web site as there is much more information we would like to share with you.
+Once again, thank you for taking the time to learn more about us.